-Follow our setup guide to connect Google Cloud PostgreSQL as a destination to Fivetran.
+Follow our setup guide to connect Google Cloud PostgreSQL database as a destination to Fivetran.

 - PostgreSQL version 7.3 or above

 - Fivetran role with the Create Destinations or Manage Destinations permissions

 Decide whether to connect to your Google Cloud PostgreSQL database directly or using an SSH tunnel.
 For more information, see our destination connection options documentation.

 If you connect directly, you must create a rule in a security group that allows Fivetran access to your database instance and port.

 Configure your firewall and/or other access control systems to allow:

 Connect using an SSH tunnel

 If you connect using an SSH tunnel, Fivetran connects to a separate server in your network that provides an SSH tunnel to your Google Cloud PostgreSQL database.
 You must then configure your tunnel server’s security group to allow Fivetran access and configure the instance’s security to allow access from the tunnel.